 BAMS Without NEET - Eligibility Criteria

-So, if you have scored at least 50% in PCB and meet the age requirement, you can apply.
+Along with a valid NEET UG 2026 score, you need at least 50% in PCB and to meet the age requirement before you can apply for a management-quota seat.

 BAMS Without NEET - Admission Process

-Once you meet the eligibility criteria, the next step is to apply through the management quota.
-This process is different from regular counselling and depends on individual colleges.
+Once you have qualified NEET and meet the eligibility criteria, the next step is to apply through the management quota.
+This process is different from regular AYUSH counselling (AACCC) and depends on individual colleges.

 1. Apply & Submit Documents